christiecamp/alien-prone/README.md

 ### ![overview](./abductions/branding/1.png)

-`ALIEN PRONE` is a CMS style blog site for abductee's to publish UFO sightings, recent abductions, thoughts & opinions.
+`ALIEN PRONE` is a CMS style blog site for abductees to publish UFO sightings, recent abductions, thoughts & opinions.
 The app follows the MVC paradigm in its architectural structure, using [Handlebars.js]() as the templating language,[Sequelize](https://www.npmjs.com/package/sequelize) as the ORM, and the [express-session](https://www.npmjs.com/package/express-session) npm package for authentication.

 * [express-handlebars](https://www.npmjs.com/package/express-handlebars) package to implement [Handlebars.js]() for *views*.